 The reporting officer is told not to approach until more units arrive, so he follows them.

-After a brief drive, the driver of the SUV gets out, and he approaches the police car firing a gun.
+After a brief drive, the driver of the SUV gets out and he approaches the police car firing a gun.

-At approximately the same time, the police supervisor's unit shows up, and someone else comes out of the sedan throwing homemade bombs at the police.
+At approximately the same time, the police supervisor's unit shows up and someone else comes out of the sedan throwing homemade bombs at the police.

-There's a brief firefight, and at 12.49 p.m., the man with the gun, who turns out to be Tamerlan, is tackled by a cop, whereupon he's run over by his younger brother, who's attempting to flee.
+There's a brief firefight, and at 12.49 p.m., the man with the gun, who turns out to be Tamerlin, is tackled by a cop, whereupon he's run over by his younger brother, who's attempting to flee.

-Tamerlan is put in an ambulance and taken to the hospital, where he is pronounced dead at 1.06 a.m., despite attempts at resuscitation.
+Tamerlin's put in an ambulance and taken to the hospital, where he is pronounced dead at 1.06 a.m., despite attempts at resuscitation.

 But Jokar got away.